aneasystone/github-trending/README.md

 ## C#

+* 【2023-04-10】[atom0s / Steamless](https://github.com/atom0s/Steamless) - Steamless is a DRM remover of the SteamStub variants.
+The goal of Steamless is to make a single solution for unpacking all Steam DRM-packed files.
+Steamless aims to support as many games as possible.
 * 【2023-04-09】[morelinq / MoreLINQ](https://github.com/morelinq/MoreLINQ) - Extensions to LINQ to Objects
 * 【2023-04-08】[rmcrackan / Libation](https://github.com/rmcrackan/Libation) - Libation: Liberate your Library
 * 【2023-04-07】[inkle / ink](https://github.com/inkle/ink) - inkle's open source scripting language for writing interactive narrative.